yo-yo-yo-jbo/commandline_spoofing/README.md

 The `Buffer` points to the actual wide string (note it's just a pointer), while the `Length` corresponds to the string's length (in bytes), *excluding* the NUL terminator.
 Lastly, the `MaximumLength` corresponds to the string buffer's capacity (in bytes), *including* the NUL terminator.
 Note: on 64-bit systems, there is a 4-bit padding between `MaximumLength` and `Buffer` to make the `Buffer` member 8-byte aligned.

+Lastly, when debugging, we will be relying a bit on the 64-bit calling convention, which means first four arguments to functions are passed via registers `rcx`, `rdx`, `r8` and `r9`.
+This is again a clear 64-bit difference (32-bit calling conventions pass arguments on the stack).

 ## Previous known work
 In this section, I will try to describe the main logic that can be found in many places all over the internet.